ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

 - Set the TCP/IP Protocol used:
   - TCP/IP (Default) or RTU over TCP/IP
 - Checking for transaction errors:
   - Used to ensure Frame by frame does not use the previous frame, for very slow networks or networks subject to packet loss it can be disabled.
+-  Enable or disable TCP/IP autoconnect
+  - !!!
+Be careful when activating, as you may fall into an infinite loop (connecting and disconnecting) and crash the software.!!!
 - Timeout:
   - Determine the server response waiting time, if it exceeds it, consider it an error.
 - ScanRare.